StakhniukI/TransactionLoader/README.md

 ./mvnw compile quarkus:dev
 ```

-Then please trigger Endpoint http://localhost:8080/ethereum/loadTransactions to start loading transactions for latest block;
+Then please trigger Endpoint http://localhost:8080/ethereum/loadTransactions to start loading transactions from latest block;

 and Then go to MongoDB Compass to see result